On the heat kernel and the Dirichlet form of Liouville Brownian Motion: Liouville Heat Kernel and Liouville Green Functions

-\bi \item A weaker form of this result is proved in \cite{berest}: the author proves that where and for only one starting point. \item This result may also be recovered from the invariance of the measure $M$ proved in \cite{GRV}, but in that case only for M(dx)-almost all starting points (which is thus also slightly weaker than our Corollary). \ei \end{remark}
+for one fixed starting point. \item This result may also be recovered from the invariance of the measure $M$ proved in \cite{GRV}, but in that case only for M(dx)-almost all starting points (which is thus also slightly weaker than our Corollary). \ei \end{remark}

 If one now relies on Theorem \ref{th:heat} instead, one obtains the following Corollary (note that it different from the above one, not stronger, nor weaker).

 \begin{corollary} For $\gamma\in [0,2[$, almost surely in $X$, for all $\t>0$